 A Short Bio (60 words)

-Michael Young is the Director of the Entertainment Arts and Engineering Program at the University of Utah in Salt Lake City, UT, where he is also a Professor in the School of Computing and an Adjunct Professor in the Department of Philosophy.
+Michael Young is Professor and Chair of the Division of Games at the University of Utah in Salt Lake City, UT, where he is also an Adjunct Professor in the School of Computing and also an Adjunct Professor in the Department of Philosophy.
 At the U, he directs the Liquid Narrative research group, where he works to develop computational models of interactive narrative with applications to computer games, educational and training systems and virtual environments.

 A Little Longer (136 words)

 Michael Young is the Director of the Entertainment Arts and Engineering Program, Professor in the School of Computing and Adjunct Professor in the Department of Philosophy at the University of Utah in Salt Lake City, UT, where he directs the Liquid Narrative research group.
 He works to develop computational models of interactive narrative with applications to computer games, educational and training systems and virtual environments.
 His work is grounded in computational approaches, but seeks to cross disciplinary boundaries, involving collaborators and concepts from cognitive psychology, linguistics, narrative theory, cinematography and other disciplines where human cognition and interaction are central.
 He is an ACM Distinguished Scientist and a senior member of both the Associate for the Advancement of Artificial Intelligence (AAAI) and the IEEE.
 In 2017, he was elected to the inaugural class of HEGVA Fellows by the Higher Education Video Game Alliance.

 The Enchilada (all the words)